getantidote/use-omz/README.md

 Also, there is a sample [ZDOTDIR project](https://github.com/getantidote/zdotdir/tree/ohmyzsh) included with antidote which shows many examples.

+## FAQ:

+__Q:__ Do I need to load Oh-My-Zsh's lib directory (`ohmyzsh/ohmyzsh path:lib`)?

+__A:__ The short answer is no, you do NOT need to explicitly load all of lib, or really any of lib.
+If you use `getantidote/use-omz`, it is really clever, and knows all about lib.
+It will actually try to lazy-load things as needed when you use OMZ plugins that require things from lib.
+So, in general, you may choose to skip lib or load individual lib files as needed.
+Yea!

+**HOWEVER** - there are a few caveats.

+First, Zsh has some really bad defaults out of the box. `zstyles` for completions aren't set.
+History variables like `HISTSIZE` and `SAVEHIST` are set to inappropriately tiny values.
+Expected keybindings are missing.
+Useful Zsh `setopt` values aren't enabled.
+Builtins like `ls` and `grep` are missing colorizers and other useful flags.

+OMZ's lib does a whole lot to improve the overall Zsh experience.
+Of course, you can also accomplish all that by finding other plugins. ([belak/zsh-utils](https://github.com/belak/zsh-utils) is a great alternative!)
+For most users used to OMZ, or for newbies however, I highly recommend just keeping lib - it's overall much easier.

+Second, OMZ is a very dynamic project I have absolutely no control over.
+What works today might break tomorrow.
+So if some new dependency in lib is introduced, `use-omz` may miss it - at least for the short term.
+If that happens, [submit an issue](https://github.com/getantidote/use-omz/issues) and I'll try to fix!
+PRs also welcome.
+If you choose to load all of lib with antidote, you avoid most that risk of future breakage.

+Ultimately, I want the choice to be the user's, so `use-omz` doesn't assume you want lib and load it automatically, but if things are needed they will load.

 ## Differences

 A quick note on differences in behavior between OMZ and use-omz: